-A large scientific survey of the general public is planned.
-This instrument will ask respondents about needs and about their past awareness and relationship with Extension.
-This will form a baseline for recurring statewide surveys that will monitor the reach and penetration of Extension programming statewide.
+During 2006-2007 a large scale survey of Oregon's citizens was conducted.
+This instrument asked respondents about needs and about their past awareness and relationship with Extension.
+This survey will form a baseline for recurring statewide surveys that will monitor the reach and penetration of Extension programming statewide.
 Data from these surveys will also be keyed by location and demographic characteristics of the respondent including gender, ethnicity, income, and other standard measures.
 Major follow-up surveys will be conduced at 4-year intervals with minor surveys being conducted every 2 years.